open/close all folders

-- And Sylar, who began his murderous streak while he was still a bespectacled watchmaker.
+- Sylar from Heroes began his murderous streak while he was still a bespectacled watchmaker.
 Taken to extremes with the multi-lens glasses he wears for his job.

 - A recurring villain on Alias was a Chinese torturer named "Suit-and-Glasses" because, you guessed it, those were his only identifying features.

 - Inverted in Stargate SG-1 with alternate/evil Daniel Jackson, who didn't wear glasses.
 One WMG suggests that glasses are the inverse of beards in the Stargate-verse.
 (Both the glasses and the evil were the result of some Applied Phlebotinum)

 - An episode of Law & Order: Special Victims Unit once dealt with a case involving a man who had abducted a teenage girl and was holding her captive as a sex slave.
 At one point, the girl (who had managed to acquire a phone) mentions the guy was (for some reason...) at his absolute worst and sadistic when he was wearing his glasses (which was a lot).